Last Updated on

 *the brined water should be salty as the sea.

-Prawns with Parsley and Rice
+Shrimps with Garlic Butter, Parsley and Rice

 - 1 tablespoon olive oil

 - 2 spring onions thinly sliced